Fully Synthetic Data for Complex Surveys: Introduction

 Each of these methods has its potential drawbacks.
 The Bayesian finite population inference approach, while theoretically principled, requires completing full populations, which can be cumbersome, and the availability of design variables for all records in the population, which may not be the case in some surveys.
 The WFPBB releases (multiple copies of) individuals' genuine data records, which creates obvious disclosure risks.
-Synthesizing weights does not have a theoretical basis; thus, it is unclear if this approach can adequately capture uncertainty from complex designs.
-Pseudo-likelihood approaches also may not estimate sampling variability correctly~\citep{Williams:Savitsky:ISR21}, and it is not clear how easily they can be implemented with machine learning synthesizers like classification and regression trees \citep{reitercart}, which are commonly used in practical synthetic data projects \citep{raab2016practical}.
+Pseudo-likelihood approaches may not estimate sampling variability correctly~\citep{Williams:Savitsky:ISR21}, and it is not clear how easily they can be implemented with machine learning synthesizers like classification and regression trees \citep{reitercart}, which are commonly used in practical synthetic data projects \citep{raab2016practical}.
+With synthesized weights, secondary analysts are expected to use the simulated weights to approximate design-based inference.
+This approximation does not have a theoretical basis; as such, it is unclear whether the synthetic weights approach facilitates accurate inferences in general.